 Our radio telescopes are designed to observe faint radio emissions from astronomical objects.
 They can also pick up radio signals from spacecraft.
-Our Parkes radio telescope, Murriyang, Australia Telescope Compact Array (ATCA) and Mopra radio telescope are available for commercial and non-astronomy use.
+Murriyang, our Parkes radio telescope, Australia Telescope Compact Array (ATCA) on Gomeroi Country, and Mopra radio telescope on Gamilaroi Country are available for commercial and non-astronomy use.
 They can be used for passive radio frequency surveillance, bi-static radar and space communication.

 Space situational awareness